LimZiJia/tp/docs/UserGuide.md

 ## Installation :computer:
 <a id="installation"></a>

-1. Ensure you have Java `11` or above installed in your Computer.
+1. Ensure you have `Java 11` or above installed in your Computer.
+You can download `Java 11` from [here](https://www.oracle.com/sg/java/technologies/javase/jdk11-archive-downloads.html).

 1. Download the latest `HousekeepingHub-v1.3.1.jar` from [here](https://github.com/AY2324S2-CS2103T-W09-1/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your Housekeeping Hub.
+1. Copy the file to the folder you want to use as the _home folder_ for your HouseKeeping Hub.

 1. Open a [command terminal](#terminal), and type in `cd` to navigate into the folder you placed the [jar](#jar) file in.

 1. Type in `java -jar HousekeepingHub-v1.3.1.jar` to run the application.<br>

    A GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+Note how the app contains some sample data for demonstration purpose.
+   Once you are familiar with the app, you can use the `clear` command to remove all the sample data.<br><br>
    ![Ui](./images/Ui.png)

 [:arrow_up_small:](#table-of-contents)